deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/integration.md

 ```

-In this example we get the avaiable methods from `PaymentMethodListQuery` and set the payment method using the `setPayment` method from `SetPaymentMethod`.
+In this example we get the available methods from `PaymentMethodListQuery` and set the payment method using the `setPayment` method from `SetPaymentMethod`.

 ## 2. Loading the payment UI